csstree/csstree/docs/traversal.md

 Invokes a handler for a specified node type only.
 It helps avoid extra checks and performs faster, because some subtrees may to be skipped since they can't contain a node of specified type.

-> NOTE:
+Caveats:
-> - Option is limited to a few supported types at the moment.
+- Option is limited to a few supported types at the moment.
 The list is expected to be expanded in future releases.
-> - Nodes may not be reached in case of an incorrect location in the tree.
+- Nodes may not be reached in case of an incorrect location in the tree.

 ### reverse